StarCruises: 2022: Bankruptcy

 In January 2022, the parent company of Star Cruises, Genting Hong Kong, declared bankruptcy due to the effects of the COVID-19 pandemic.
 In April, SuperStar Gemini, SuperStar Aquarius, and Star Pisces were all sold for scrap.
 Their smaller sister ship, The Taipan, was sold to OM Ships International in May 2022 and renamed Doulos Hope.
 Operation Mobilisation (OM) affiliate Gute Bücher für Alle accepted the ship in Penang, Malaysia on 25 May and completed her sea trial on 20 July.
 She then sailed to Singapore to continue a refurbishment which should have conclude by the end of 2023.

 In September 2022, Thay, under the buyer name Resorts World, bought the trademarks for Star Cruises for around $3.5 million.

 2025: Revival as StarCruises

-On 25 February 2025, Resorts World Cruises from Malaysia announced that the brand would split its operations, reforming Dream Cruises and Star Cruises as StarCruises.
-Genting Dream is set to rejoin Dream Cruises, while Resorts World One will be rebranded into Star Navigator and will sail along side the Star Voyager.
+On 26 February 2025, Resorts World Cruises from Malaysia announced that the brand would split its operations, reforming Dream Cruises and Star Cruises as StarCruises.
+Genting Dream rejoined Dream Cruises, while Resorts World One rebranded into Star Navigator and will sail along side the Star Voyager.